radixdlt/community-scrypto-examples/basic/payment-splitter/README.md

 This is certainly a simple example of what a payment splitter might look like if built on Radix using Scrypto where NFTs are used for authentication and tracking of data.
 Of course, there are a number of improvements that can be made to this blueprint to make it function even better:

+* Investigate the upside and downside of introducing a voting mechanism whereby a majority vote from the shareholders is needed before adding an additional shareholder.
 * Allowing for a voting mechanism whereby the admin would regain the to add shareholders if a majority of the shareholders agree that the admin should be given this power back.

+## Footnotes:

+\* -  This is a simplified example of the use of the Auth Zone for the handling of authorization.
+There are many more things available such as authorization based on the amount of resource, authorization based on multiple Proofs being present, as well as other kinds of authorization supported directly by this system.